andreast6/SDS_Distillation_AMP/Readme.md

 ### Step 3: Inference, Evaluation, and Benchmarking
 **Overview**
 - In this final notebook, we infer the output (completion) for each Cloudera and customer comments separately.
-Using the generated answers, we parse the output, extract the releveant information and instruct an LLM-as-a-judge to compare the outputs of the two LLMs (score if A or B model is best or if it is a tie).
+Using the generated answers, we parse the output, extract the relevant information and instruct an LLM-as-a-judge to compare the outputs of the two LLMs (score if A or B model is best or if it is a tie).
 Here, we evaluate only on answers that there is no tie between the models and compute the winrate and the percentage of ties.
 Also, this step shows example outputs from each LLM.

 **Purpose:**
 - Compare the fine-tuned model against the baseline (Meta-Llama-3.1-8B-Instruct)